Extending Adversarial Attacks to Produce Adversarial Class Probability Distributions: Constructing Optimal Transition Matrices to Guide Targeted Attacks

 In addition, even if it is estimated, using the set $\mathcal{X}$, that it is not possible to move more than a certain proportion of cases $r'_{i,j}$ from the class $y_i$ to the class $y_j$, in some cases it can be necessary to assign values higher than $r'_{i,j}$ to $t_{i,j}$, for example, to produce $y_j$ with a very high probability.
 In such cases, even if reaching the class $y_j$ from the class $y_i$ is unlikely, we can specify that when this transition is possible, it should be produced with a high probability.

-Therefore, in order to be able to accurately approximate a wider range of distributions $\mathcal{\widetilde{P}}(Y)$, Method 3 does not impose bound constraints on the values of $T$.
-Apart from that, the row-normalized version of $R$ will be used in this method, denoted as $\hat{R}$, which, already represents a transition matrix.
-In particular, the probability distribution $\mathcal{P}(Y)\hat{R}$ is the one that would be achieved if the target class of each input $x$ is uniformly selected in the set of reachable classes for $x$.
+Therefore, in order to be able to accurately approximate a wider range of distributions $\mathcal{\widetilde{P}}(Y)$, the EWTM does not impose bound constraints on the values of $T$.
+Apart from that, the row-normalized version of $R$ will be used in this method, denoted as $\hat{R}$, which already represents a transition matrix.
+In particular, the probability distribution $\mathcal{P}(Y)\hat{R}$ is the one that would be achieved if the target class of each input $x$ were uniformly selected in the set of reachable classes for $x$.
 As our goal is to produce $\widetilde{\mathcal{P}}(Y)$, we aim to find an auxiliary matrix $Q=[q_{i,j}]_{i,j=1}^k$, so that $\mathcal{P}(Y) (\hat{R} \odot Q) =\widetilde{\mathcal{P}}(Y)$, where the operator $\odot$ represents the Hadamard (element-wise) product.
 If we denote $T=\hat{R}\odot Q$, we can generate $T$ by solving the following linear program:

-The values in $Q$ will be minimized by setting an upper bound $\eta$ for its values, avoiding excessive transformations of the matrix $\hat{R}$ which would lead to losing its influence, and, therefore, resembling an \textit{agnostic} approach similar to Method 1.
+The values in $Q$ will be minimized by including, as a decision variable, an upper bound $\eta$ for its values, avoiding excessive transformations of the matrix $\hat{R}$ which would lead to losing its influence, and, therefore, resembling an \textit{agnostic} approach similar to the AM.